 Do eye infections go away on their own?

 Common eye infections usually clear up especially with the immediate use of antibiotic eye drops.
-Using drops or ointment should help to eradicate pink eye and you should consult with your doctor to find out how many times a day this needs to be applied.
+Using drops or ointment should help to eradicate pink eye and you should consult with your doctor or pharmacist to find out how many times a day this needs to be applied.